gautam-u/fitjournal-website/terms.md

 ---

-*By using FitJournal, you acknowledge that you have read, understood, and agree to be bound by these Terms of Service.*
+*By using HomeGym Pro, you acknowledge that you have read, understood, and agree to be bound by these Terms of Service.*